Gentiana andrewsii or Bottle Gentian

 But these flowers are so beautiful and vividly colored that they fascinated me.
 I really didn’t have much hope that it would return that first year since it was so exotic looking, but it DID!

 After blooming well into November, I was just resigned to it not sprouting again that following spring.
-But there were little points that came back up in the spring!
+But there were little points that came back up that following spring!

 I am anxious to see how they do this fall.
 I have a large clump of these plants.
 I don’t know if it is one plant, or a cluster of the plants.
 Maybe I will dig some up and move them to a sunnier spot and I will be able to tell if it is one or more.
 So I will just hope that it blossoms after I move it and enjoy it if it does!